-While NetSuite does become intuitive after you know how to use it, it does require training.
-Depending on your setup, it might not be easy to jump right in and know exactly how to find every piece of data or report you need.
+NetSuite becomes easy to use once you’re familiar, but it does require training.
+Depending on your setup, it may not be straightforward to find every piece of data or report right away.

-On-going support is needed for additional integrations, customizations, and updates.
-This is one of the reasons it can be more beneficial to purchase NetSuite through a licensed service provider instead of buying directly from NetSuite.
-With a third-party provider, you'll have a team of NetSuite consultants on standby for any additional required changes and support.
+Ongoing support is necessary for extra integrations, customizations, and updates.
+That’s why it’s often better to buy NetSuite through a licensed service provider rather than directly from NetSuite.
+A third-party provider gives you access to a team of NetSuite consultants ready for any needed changes and support.

-While NetSuite isn't very transparent with its pricing, there is a lot more to consider when onboarding NetSuite than the monthly license and user fees.
-You’ll also need to pay for integration costs, development costs, and any additional ongoing training and support needed.
+NetSuite doesn’t make its pricing very clear, and onboarding involves more than just monthly license and user fees.
+You’ll also have to cover costs for integration, development, and any ongoing training and support needed.

-As mentioned earlier in this article, Salesforce is an incredible CRM software.
-They hold the highest market share for CRM software and they're the most popular tool for a reason.
+As mentioned earlier, Salesforce is an incredible CRM software.
+It’s widely used and popular, holding the highest market share for CRM software.

 Salesforce user Abhinav's review on g2 says it all: